 The 2019 wildflower bloom will be better than 2018 when we only had 2 inches of rain by March.
 The media likes to blow this year’s potential up into “SUPERBLOOM” status.
 Really?
 I get excited when I see ONE wildflower.
 It doesn’t take much to get me excited about it.

 Most of my photos in this post are from the impressive 2017 when I was actively out exploring the wildflowers.

 Where to Find Wildflowers

 You can find wildflowers all around in a good bloom year.
-But for 2018, you’ll have to look a little closer and not expect anything impressive.
 In mid-February 2017, we drove to San Diego and the poppies were already covering the hills around Camp Pendleton with swathes of their signature golden color.
 It looked like someone came along and painted the green hills with artful blankets of orange paint.
-I was lucky enough to attend a media tour of wildflowers last year and while I only spotted a few purple lupines on the trail — I saw whole hillsides filled with these flowers on the way to the tour just driving along Jamboree Road.
+I was lucky enough to attend a media tour of wildflowers that same year and while I only spotted a few purple lupines on the trail — I saw whole hillsides filled with these flowers on the way to the tour just driving along Jamboree Road.
 This is what a bunch of California Poppies looks like from a distance.

 Your best bet before heading out is to consult these websites for up-to-date info.
-For 2018, you’ll have to be very strategic and the pay off will probably NOT be big fields of flowers.
 Here are the sources for finding up-to-date information about wildflowers: